evoasm/evoasm.rb/docs/SymbolicRegression.md

 ## Examining the Solution
 You can now experiment with the found program.
-Use the {Evoasm::Program#run Program#run} method to run the found program with arbitrary input.
+Use the {Evoasm::Kernel#run Kernel#run} method to run the found program with arbitrary input.

 ```ruby
 program.run 1.0  # => [1.7320508075688772]